Tech-at-DU/BotShop-iOS/04-Tableview-Setup/README.md

 Now that we have the custom `tableViewCell` setup, let's create the `tableView` that will hold the cells.

 # Building Out The TableView

-Navigate back to the `PastOrderViewController` file and instantiate a `UITableView` object.
+Navigate back to the `PastOrderViewController` class instantiate a `UITableView` object.

 ```swift
 let tableView =  UITableView()